BON1TO/GeoLocation-app/README.md

 Optimized for performance, it ensures quick data retrieval and efficient API usage.
 Future improvements may include map visualizations and advanced filtering.
-Included a chat box for answering basic questions clients may have HOW TO USE :
+Included a chat box for answering basic questions clients may have

+HOW TO USE :
+    # Use create-react-app
-    Use create-react-app and replace "src" and "public" folderswith those provided here then start the app using npm start.
+    # replace "src" and "public" folderswith those provided here
+    # start the app using npm start.